 AUHS is not operating as a debtor in possession, has not filed a petition within the preceding five years, or has not had a petition in bankruptcy filed against it within the preceding five years that resulted in reorganization under chapter 11 of the United States Bankruptcy Code (11 U.S.C., Sec.
 1101 et seq.).
+AUHS has no pending petition in bankruptcy.

-UNIVERSITY LEARNING OUTCOMES (GOALS)
+INSTITUTIONAL LEARNING OUTCOMES (GOALS)

-Our learning outcomes (goals) are centered around five (5) core guiding concepts/major pillars or what we also terms hallmarks, which include: 1) Performance (Academic Excellence/ Research/ Scholarship); 2) Cultural Competence; 3) Critical Thinking to enhance academic preparation; 4) Social Responsibility (Service); and 5) Christian Values.
+AUHS Institutional Learning Outcomes (goals) are centered around five (5) core guiding concepts/major pillars or what we also termed as hallmarks, which include: 1) Performance (Academic Excellence/ Research/ Scholarship); 2) Cultural Competence; 3) Critical Thinking to enhance academic preparation; 4) Social Responsibility (Service); and 5) Christian Values.
 These hallmarks enhance both our undergraduate and graduate students, and all include innovation, implementation and assessments components.
 Each hallmark is presented as follows; first we offer factual and contextual materials to explain the importance of these hallmarks.
-Second, we offer primary goals we derived from the hallmark.
+Second, we offer primary goals we derived from these hallmark.
 Finally, we offer anticipated results where we describe what we envision are parameters that are well underway with a specified day of completion.

-- 1. Performance.
+- Performance.
 (Academic Excellence/ Research/ Scholarship).
 In the area of performance, graduates will demonstrate social, philosophical knowledge of their profession/career pathway (i.e., nursing, pharmacy, pharmacy technician, clinical research, etc.) - Cultural Competence (Diversity).
-In the area of cultural competence, graduates will deliver culturally competent, sensitive caring that is evidence-based in the appropriate health career (i.e., nursing, pharmacy, pharmacy technician, clinical research, etc.) service area. - Critical Thinking (Academic Preparation or Excellence/ Education).
-In the area of critical thinking, graduates will apply critical thinking as the theoretical and scientific underpinnings to the appropriate health career occupation (i.e., nursing, pharmacy, pharmacy technician, clinical research, etc.) to build a solid foundation to drive the profession forward. - 4.
-Social Responsibility (Service).
+In the area of cultural competence, graduates will deliver culturally competent and sensitive caring that is evidence-based in the appropriate health career (i.e., nursing, pharmacy, pharmacy technician, clinical research, etc.) service area. - Critical Thinking (Academic Preparation or Excellence/ Education).
+In the area of critical thinking, graduates will apply critical thinking as the theoretical and scientific underpinnings to the appropriate health career occupation (i.e., nursing, pharmacy, pharmacy technician, clinical research, etc.) to build a solid foundation and drive the profession forward. - Social Responsibility (Service).
 In the area of social responsibility, graduates will develop social and personal responsibility for ongoing professional growth and development including higher education in the appropriate health career profession (i.e., nursing, pharmacy, pharmacy technician, clinical research, etc.). - 5.
 Christian Values.
-Upon completion of the appropriate health science career program (i.e., nursing, pharmacy, pharmacy technician, clinical research, etc.), students should be able to affect positive clients-patient outcomes by sharing their Christian Values of love, caring, justice and respect, as an advocate client-patient needs and rights.
+Throughout the program and upon completion of the appropriate health sciences career programs (i.e., nursing, pharmacy, pharmacy technician, clinical research, etc.), students should be able to affect positive clients-patient outcomes by sharing their Christian Values of love, caring, justice and respect, as an advocate client-patient needs and rights.